agdsn/sipa-content/membership/semester_contribution.en.md

 As a member, you have to transfer a monthly contribution to our bank account.
 Paying cash is not possible.
 The contribution is due at the end of each month.

-You have 14 days to pay, otherwise your access will be suspended.
-When the payment has reached our bank account it will be allocated to your account by an automated software system.
+We recommend that you pay at the beginning of each semester _in advance_, meaning you transact six monthly contributions at once.

 If you haven't transacted the contribution 14 days after it had been due, we will block your network access.
 After 62 days, we may